BROAD BASIC KNOWLEDGE FOR SOFTWARE ARCHITECTS

 Glossary of Software Architecture Terminology

 The iSAQB Glossary covers the basic terminology of software architecture.
-The glossary is available in English, French, German, Italian, Portuguese (Brazil), and Spanish.
+The glossary is available in English, French, German, Chinese, Italian, Portuguese (Brazil), and Spanish.
 Additional languages are in preparation.
 Please note that only the English version contains a detailed explanation of all terms.